|Trail Features:||Panoramic Views|

 Directions to Trailhead:

 From the Sugarlands Visitor Center near Gatlinburg, drive 13 miles south along Newfound Gap Road to reach the Newfound Gap parking lot.

 From Cherokee, drive 20.2 miles north to reach the Newfound Gap parking lot.

 The hike to Charlies Bunion begins from the Newfound Gap parking area.
-Hikers will travel eastbound on the Appalachian Trail to reach this popular rock outcropping.
+Hikers will travel eastbound along the Appalachian Trail to reach this popular rock outcropping.
 The steady climb over the course of the first two miles of this hike will quickly leave the crowds behind at Newfound Gap.
 For your effort during this portion of the hike you'll be rewarded early and often.
 At roughly two-thirds of a mile you'll enjoy grand views of the North Carolina Smokies towards the south.
-Hikers will also enjoy a wide variety of wildflowers that bloom at these elevations during the spring and early summer, including violets, spring beauty and trout lilies.
+Hikers will also enjoy a wide variety of wildflowers that bloom at these elevations during the spring and early summer, including varieties such as violets, spring beauty and trout lilies.

 Just before reaching the Sweat Heifer Creek Trail junction, roughly 1.7 miles from the trailhead, be sure to take in the outstanding views of Mount LeConte and Myrtle Point towards the northwest.

 Throughout several portions of the hike you'll be traveling at elevations hovering around 6000 feet.
 Being at the highest point along this narrow ridge, with stunning views on either side of the trail, you'll feel like you're walking on the spine of the Appalachian Mountains.

 At just over 2.7 miles the Boulevard Trail to Mount LeConte forks off to the left.
 Hikers should proceed straight ahead to continue towards Charlies Bunion.

 A quarter-of-a-mile further down the trail you'll pass the Icewater Spring shelter, which is named after the nearby spring that flows from a pipe onto the Appalachian Trail.
 If thirsty, you'll need to treat this water first before drinking it.

 At roughly 4 miles from the trailhead a short spur trail will fork off to the left and lead you to your destination.